Nest-Microservices-A/products-ms/README.md

 ## Database

-This project uses Prisma as ORM.
+This project uses Prisma as ORM with SQLite.
 To work with the database:

 ```bash
 # Generate Prisma Client